 alloy.js file yourself.

 alloy.js and map data to XDM schemas.
-If you decide not to use Experience Platform Launch, you will have to manage deploying
+If you decide not to use tags, you will have to manage deploying

 alloy.js, eventing, and mapping your data into XDM before sending it.
-This is a much more difficult process than using Experience Platform Launch.
+This is a much more difficult process than using tags.

-It is recommended that you use Experience Platform Launch to deploy
+It is recommended that you use tags to deploy

 alloy.js, even if it’s the only tag you use it for.

-Later in 2020, Experience Platform Launch will release server-side forwarding features.
-If you use our SDKs and send XDM to the Experience Edge, these new features will allow you to install new server-side extensions and map that data to anything–and send it anywhere–from our edge network.
+If you use our SDKs and send XDM to the Experience Edge, these new features event forwarding allows you to install new server-side extensions and map that data to anything–and send it anywhere–from our edge network.
 Think of it as “data collection as a service.”
 This will be available for a cost, as well as being bundled as part of Adobe Experience Platform.